axomi/jruby-amazon-mws/README.md

 Writing Tests
 -------------

-To simplify the writing of test a mock service implementation is provided that can be passed to a Client instance.
-The mock service can be configure to respond with a canned XML response as follows:
+To simplify writing tests a mock service implementation is provided that can be passed to a Client instance.
+The mock service can be configure to respond with a canned XML response for a given API call as follows:

 ```ruby
 require 'jruby_amazon_mws'